H.R. 3000: Caring for Seniors Act

 2

-To receive the monthly benefit, a person must be age 70 or older, must live in or be admitted to a State-approved assisted living facility, and must be either a chronically ill individual under Internal Revenue Code section 7702B(c)(2) or eligible for State Medicaid long-term services.
+To receive the monthly payment, you'd have to be at least 70, live in or be admitted to a state-approved assisted living facility, and be either chronically ill or eligible for your state's Medicaid long-term care services.

 3

-The program targets lower-income seniors by requiring net monthly income to be less than approved monthly facility fees, net annual income to be no more than 60% of the State's median income as determined by HUD, and countable resources to be no more than $19,000 for a single person or $25,000 for a married person.
+The program is aimed at low-income seniors: your monthly income has to be less than your facility's approved fees, your annual income no more than 60% of your state's median income as set by HUD, and your countable resources no more than $19,000 if single or $25,000 if married.

 4

-Federal workforce training push after 400,000 job losses
+A training push after 400,000 care jobs vanished

-The bill directs the Department of Labor's Assistant Secretary for Employment and Training, the National Director for the Office of Job Corps, and HHS through the Health Resources and Services Administration to establish or expand education and training grant programs for the direct care workforce after the senior living industry lost about 400,000 jobs from 2020 to 2022.
+The bill directs the Department of Labor, the Office of Job Corps, and HHS through the Health Resources and Services Administration to create or expand grant programs that train direct care workers.
+The bill's findings cite roughly 400,000 jobs lost in senior living between 2020 and 2022.

 5

-Any workforce grants must include support for core certification and training for assisted living facility staff, aimed at a sector where more than 20,200,000 jobs are projected to be needed by 2040.
+Any workforce grant has to include support for core certification and training for assisted living direct care staff — a sector the bill's findings say will need more than 20 million workers by 2040.

 6

-The bill defines an assisted living facility broadly to include any licensed, registered, certified, listed, or State-regulated residence, managed residential community, building, or part of a building that provides housing with supportive services on a continuing basis to elderly people or people with mental health, developmental, or physical disabilities who are unrelated by blood or marriage to the owner or operator if the owner or operator is an individual.
+The bill defines an assisted living facility broadly: any licensed, registered, certified, listed, or state-regulated residence or community that provides housing plus supportive services on a continuing basis to elderly people or people with a mental health, developmental, or physical disability who aren't related to the owner.

 Who benefits from H.R.
 3000?

-Low-income seniors age 70 and older in assisted living
+Low-income seniors 70 and older in assisted living

-Direct care workers and people entering senior care jobs
+Direct care workers and people entering the field

-They would gain access to new or expanded education and training grants run through the Department of Labor, Job Corps, and HRSA, including core certification support for assisted living staff in a field that lost about 400,000 jobs between 2020 and 2022.
+New and expanded training grants through the Department of Labor, Job Corps, and HRSA would cover certification for assisted living staff — in a field the bill's findings say lost roughly 400,000 jobs between 2020 and 2022 and will need more than 20 million workers by 2040.

 Who is affected by H.R.
 3000?

-They are left out of the new monthly assistance program because the bill sets the eligibility age at 70 or older, even though its workforce and system changes could still affect services they use.
+They don't qualify for the monthly payment, which the bill sets at age 70 and older, even though the workforce and training changes could still reach the services they use.

 Assisted living facilities

-Facilities could see more residents able to pay because of the $1,000 monthly benefit, but they would also be directly affected by new training expectations for staff and by the bill's broad federal definition of assisted living facilities.
+Facilities could see more residents able to pay thanks to the $1,000 monthly benefit, but they'd also face the new training expectations for staff and fall under the bill's broad federal definition of an assisted living facility.

 Family caregivers and households paying for elder care